s4mpl/portfolio/assets/posts/cosc594-blog.md

 link: ""
 ---
 ### Intro
-This class has an interesting element of documentation of our larger-scale projects, but this is done through a more casual and fitting medium: a blog!
-This is being written with the ideas of reproducibility and refinement in mind&mdash;I lay out all the steps I took and make note of things I wish I could have done differently or changed for a better outcome, so if I ever did this again in the future (or if you wanted to follow along 🙂), the post would hopefully be beneficial.
+This class, a new upper-division special topics elective titled "Interactive Technologies in Human-Computer Interaction," has an interesting approach to documentation for our larger-scale projects.
+Instead of just writing reports, we get to do it through a more casual and fitting medium: a blog!
+I am writing with reproducibility and refinement in mind&mdash;I lay out all the steps I took and make note of things I wish I had done differently or could have known to do for a better outcome, so if I ever did this again in the future (or if you wanted to follow along 🙂), the post would hopefully be beneficial.
 Failure is one of the best teachers.

 > Fail early and fail often.